eProsima/Integration-Service-docs/docs/introduction.rst

    For more information on how to do so, please consult the :ref:`yaml_config` user manual of this documentation.
 #. **Easy to extend to new platforms:** New platforms can easily enter the *Integration Service*
    world by generating the plugin, or *System Handle* needed by the core to integrate them.
-   For more information on **System-Handles**, please consult the :ref:`sh` user manual of this documentation.
+   For more information on **System-Handles**, please consult the :ref:`System Handle user manual <sh>` of this documentation.
 #. **Easy to use:** Installing and running *Integration Service* is intuitive and straightforward.
 Please refer to the
-   :ref:`Installation <installation>` manual to be guided through the installation process.
+   :ref:`installation manual <installation>` to be guided through the installation process.

 Typical use-cases
 ^^^^^^^^^^^^^^^^^